AugustinMauroy/scholarsuite/docs/Prisma.md

 - `archives`: indicates if the academic year is archived (default: false)
 - `createdAt`: creation date of the academic year for internal use
 - `updatedAt`: modification date of the academic year for internal use
-- `Presences`: relationship with the presences of the academic year
+- `Attendance`: relationship with the attendance records of the academic year
 - `GradePeriods`: relationship with the grading periods of the academic year
-- `PresenceAudit`: relationship with the presence audits of the academic year
+- `AttendanceAudit`: relationship with the attendance audits of the academic year
 - `AbsencePeriod`: relationship with the absence periods of the academic year

 ### 7. `SchoolLevel`